Voxel-Fox-Ltd/MarriageBot/README.md

 Thanks to Graphwiz for being a free piece of software that I can use at my leisure.

+A thank you to @Binasaurus-Hex for making the external website for me while I worked on other stuff.

 # Commands

 Note: there's no command to accept or decline a proposal.
 Just say something along the lines of "yes" or "no" into chat, and it'll interpret that from there.